Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Causes

-- Voltage fluctuations from charging system
+- Voltage fluctuations from a failing charging system

-- Poor earth connections causing resistance
+- Poor earth connections causing resistance in lighting circuits

 - Faulty light control modules

-- Moisture ingress in light assemblies
+- Moisture ingress in light assemblies (common on Rangers used off-road)

 Symptoms